 However, under a current tax bill that is being debated in Congress, that alimony tax deduction stands to go away.
 In other words, if the current tax reform bill passes and is signed into law by President Trump, for parties who divorced or separated after 2017, the alimony tax deduction will no longer exist.

 This means that the payor spouse of spousal support will no longer be able to deduct the amount they pay on their taxes.
 This would be a significant development in the way divorce cases work throughout the country.

-Further, it is not always the higher earning spouse that files for divorce.
-What if the lower-income party choose to file for divorce versus the higher income party?
+Further, it is not always the higher-earning spouse that files for divorce.
+What if the lower-income party chooses to file for divorce versus the higher income party?
 Doesn’t this just make finances worse for a party who does not even want a divorce?

 Nonetheless, it will be interesting to see if this tax bill becomes law.
 If it does, it will certainly have a significant impact.